 The main objective of the financial planning process is to maximize the resources available to invest in both the housing stock and also the quality of service being provided to tenants.
-This planning process for 2018/19 identified the resources required to meet the immediate business priorities with the principal financial highlights of the year detailed below:-
+This planning process for 2019/20 identified the resources required to meet the immediate business priorities with the principal financial highlights of the year detailed below:-

-- Total investment amounting to £880,744 in component replacements were made.
-This expenditure saw the replacement of kitchens and bathrooms in 211 units throughout Motherwell, Bellshill and New Stevenson; - Activity in our property acquisition strategy has been maintained with a further three units purchased at a cost of £180,000; - Our conference suite and reception area at Head Office in Motherwell was refurbished at a cost of £100,000 incorporating improved disabled access and new audio visual equipment; - Part of the loan portfolio was refinanced resulting in the strengthening of the rate mix between fixed and variable terms and reducing debt servicing costs; - Further investment of £14,000 in IT systems continued with new software installed to generate improvements in both Component Accounting and Call Resource Management.
-This will benefit the management of the housing stock and provide greater flexibility in communicating with tenants and customers respectively; and - An average weekly rent increase of £2.18 per house was applied in April 2018.
+- Total investment amounting to £479,565 in component replacements were made.
+This expenditure saw the replacement of kitchens and bathrooms in 211 units throughout Motherwell, Bellshill and New Stevenson; - Activity in our property acquisition strategy has been maintained with a further four units purchased at a cost of £187,000; - Part of the loan portfolio was refinanced resulting in the strengthening of the rate mix between fixed and variable terms.
+The reduction in debt servicing costs has enabled us to accelerate repayments in capital and reducing risk by introducing another commercial lender widening our lender split - Further investment of £13,500 in IT systems continued with new software installed to modernise Committee meetings administration and develop the design of a Tenant Portal.
+This will enable the Association to function more effectively on remote working and work towards introducing a secure interface for tenants to access their account on-line; and - An average weekly rent increase of £2.55 per house was applied in April 2019.

-REPORT OF THE MANAGEMENT COMMITTEE (INCORPORATING THE STRATEGIC REPORT) FOR YEAR ENDED 31 MARCH 2019
+REPORT OF THE MANAGEMENT COMMITTEE (INCORPORATING THE STRATEGIC REPORT) FOR YEAR ENDED 31 MARCH 2020